 Breakfast includes organic raw oat and chia seed porridge sprinkled with rose, lime and toasted almonds.
 For lunch and dinner there is a variety of fresh (and filling!) salads and wraps to eat in or take away, and for your afternoon tea enjoy avocado fudge cookies – a favourite post yoga treat.

-CPress have been growing and serving their nutritious repertoire of juices, coffee, snacks and salads across London since 2014 – and we’re excited to have them at three of our centres!
+CPress have been growing and serving their nutritious repertoire of juices, coffee, snacks and salads across London since 2014.

 Use their special menus to create your own made-to-order porridge and salad bowls, and savour coffees crafted with hand-selected beans and homemade nut milks.
 Need to recharge after class?
 Grab one of their innovative cold-pressed juices to go (we love the black lemonade).